Sound-Guided Semantic Video Generation: Discussion

 \section{Discussion}

-\myparagraph{Limitations.} Our limitation is that our model is traversing the StyleGAN~\cite{karras2021alias,karras2019style} latent space and generates video, so it cannot generate video for out-of-domain.
+\myparagraph{Limitations.} In our method, we sample the first frame from the StyleGAN~\cite{karras2021alias,karras2019style} latent space, and the space covers only the train domain.
+So, color change is rarely observed when the pre-trained StyleGAN and the video datasets have a domain gap.
+Still, we observe that our model is applicable to many cases such as sound-guided face video generation~(see sup.).

 In addition, in order for our model to learn to generate a video, the weights of the pre-trained image generator are required, which increases the training time.
-And maintaining the movement size and identity of the latent code predicted by the recurrent block has a tradeoff relationship.
-Details are in the supplementary material.
+And maintaining the movement size and identity of the latent code predicted by the recurrent block has a tradeoff relationship~(see sup.).

-\myparagraph{Societal Impact.} We observe that an audio input can successfully provide a continuous semantic cue to generate video accordingly.
-Following this characteristic of our method, the user can generate a real video with the user's desire, and this usefulness allows the user to see the video that existed only in the user's imagination.
+\myparagraph{Societal Impact.} Following this characteristic of our method, the user can generate a real video with the user's desire, and this usefulness allows the user to see the video that existed only in the user's imagination.
 However, although these features can provide a suitable output video to the user if the input video source is a work of art or is not ethically correct, the result produced may imply the contrary intentions of the original video creator or may raise ethical concerns.